 Bus Rapid Transit (BRT) in Howard County

-Howard County has spent over a decade evaluating the implementation of a Bus Rapid Transit system in Howard County.
+Howard County has been planning and evaluating the implementation of a Bus Rapid Transit system for over a decade.
 The implementation of such a system would represent a significant investment for the County and the state of Maryland and should be pursued only where frequent bus service could be supported.
 In order to ensure that the BRT project is successful, it has to be supported by strong forecasted ridership and potential shifts from private auto mode shares.

 The next step for developing a BRT system in Howard County is extending Montgomery County’s Flash service along the US 29 corridor.